Putting trust and resources to work for healthier grantee organizations

 At the same time, we did not intend to be passive partners.
 Accountability is a key ingredient in partnership: good partners help each other to pursue their own ambitions and stay on track.
 The very starting point for the fund was that wholly flexible core funding wasn’t cutting it: rather than applying towards organizational needs and opportunities, flexible support was more often being used to plug the gaps left behind by project funding.
 Moreover, the culture of the sector—one that has for decades prioritized gutting nonprofit overheads to the minimum viable amount—means many nonprofit boards and leaders view investments in organizational capacity, infrastructure, and their people as “extra” or “unessential.”
 A discrete set of funds whose sole purpose is to make exactly these investments is one of the surest ways to provide nonprofits the cover and permission needed to invest back in themselves, their ability to work, and their people.

-Based on our experience, here are three ways in which funders can deliver effective and equitable, standalone organizational health funding:
+Based on our experience, here are three ways in which funders can deliver effective and equitable, standalone, healthier organizational funding:

 1. Say less, listen more